ted-ncg/labs/04-account-repository.md

 ----

-### Negative Tests
+### Negative & Other Tests

-* Be sure and think about other *negative* tests that you can add and write them!
+* Be sure and think about other *negative* tests that you can add and write them, think about:

+    * Finding an `Account` with an ID that doesn't exist?
+Must be `null`, do you have a test for that?
+    * Can you find a *new* `Account` that was just saved?
+You must be able to find it by the ID that was assigned!

 ----